kauri-off/mine_search/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.
+Open issues or submit pull requests to improve the project.

 ## Acknowledgements